André Hoffmann (businessman): Personal life

-Hoffmann is married to Rosalie Coombe-Tennant and has four children.
+Hoffmann is married to Rosalie Coombe-Tennant.
+They have three children.

 He owns several vineyards.
 In 2017, he purchased the domain Jayer Gilles in Burgundy, which became Hoffmann Jayer, with an emphasis on environment and nature preservation.
 He also owns Domain Pierre Latine in Yvorne, Switzerland and domain Alpamanta in Argentina.

+In 2022, he and his wife were awarded a joint Honorary Degree for their contributions and support to conservation research.